Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

     new BlobClientOptions(_serviceVersion) { /* ... */ };
 ```

-For Management plane this is handled by default in the `ManagementRecordedTestBase` class by calling the new constructor which takes in the ResourceType and apiVersion to use.
+For Management plane setting this in the client options is handled by default in the `ManagementRecordedTestBase` class by calling the new constructor which takes in the ResourceType and apiVersion to use.

 ```C#
         public ResourceGroupOperationsTests(bool isAsync, string apiVersion)